 Sustainable agriculture through legume-cereal intercropping

-The LEGUMINOSE project will provide science-based, farmer-led, and economically viable systems and techniques for legume-based intercropping.
+The LEGUMINOSE project provides science-based, farmer-led, and economically viable systems and techniques for legume-based intercropping.

 Legume-cereal intercropping is an agricultural technique where legume crops (such as beans or peas) are planted alongside cereal crops (such as wheat or barley) in the same field.